Kornwestheim: Urbanization in the mid-19th century

-With the construction of the railroad line Stuttgart - Ludwigsburg - Heilbronn in 1846 the era of Industrialization began and the construction of the national switch yard in Kornwestheim in the years of 1913-1919 made Kornwestheim the railway road node in Southern Germany, creating ideal conditions for the future growth and development of the city.
+With the construction of the railroad line Stuttgart – Ludwigsburg – Heilbronn in 1846 the era of Industrialization began and the construction of the national switch yard in Kornwestheim in the years of 1913–1919 made Kornwestheim the railway road node in Southern Germany, creating ideal conditions for the future growth and development of the city.
 This infrastructure improvements and the convenient location of the city as well as several factory foundations contributed to a large increase in population in the late 19th century.
 The shoemaker Jakob Sigle, who had already opened his workshop in 1885, founded the shoe factory J. Sigle & Cie. together with his merchant partner Max Levi, which later became nationally known as the Salamander AG.
 In 1898, the machine factory A. Stotz Albert Stotz followed as well as the iron foundry firm Kreidler, opening operations in 1939.

 As of April 1, when the population had nearly within the last three decades, Kornwestheim eventually received the official municipal law in 1931.

 As part of the rearmament of the German re-armament, starting in 1934 the Hindenburg barracks and the Ludendorff barracks were built as tank units and Kornwestheim became a garrison town in 1935/36.
 The Second World War demanded numerous victims: allied air raids killed 162 people and destroyed 160 buildings.
 At the military front 478 resident soldiers were killed.
-On April 21 in 1945, the US troops took over the occupation using the existing barracks until 1993 and renamed the Hindenburg barracks into Wilkin Barracks.
+On April 21, 1945, the US troops took over the occupation using the existing barracks until 1993 and renamed the Hindenburg barracks into Wilkin Barracks.
 Since the Second World War the population has doubled due to the influx of exiles and guest workers.
 This resulted in an increased growth and designation of new living and commercial districts.
 On April 1, 1956, Kornwestheim became a large district town.
 Due to its location between the cities of Stuttgart and Ludwigsburg, the city was unable to incorporate neighboring communities during the 1973 regional reform.
 Only the restructuring undertaken by the US Army in 1954 added a new district called Pattonville to the city, although the eastern, larger part of Pattonville now belongs to the town of Remseck am Neckar.